Chondroitin supplement and arthritis treatment by Ray Sahelian, M.D. 400 mg tablets

 the Glucosamine / chondroitin Arthritis Intervention Trial (GAIT) at 16 sites

-osteoarthritis of the knee.
+across the United States.
 Participants were randomly assigned to receive one

 of five treatments daily for 24 weeks: glucosamine alone (1,500 mg), chondroitin